 Working alongside award winning architects Lifschutz Davidson Sandilands, the brief was to clad a complex RC frame with a blend of cladding materials including pre-cast concrete panels, structurally glazed elements, anodised cladding and terracotta.

-Due to the logistical nature of the project, the majority of it would require off-site fabrication that would enable a unitised installation but had the added benefit of ensuring that the high level of quality could be achieved this way.
+Due to the logistical nature of the project, off-site fabrication was essential to enable a unitised installation but had the added benefit of ensuring that the high level of quality could be achieved.

-Working on a design that was already at Stage D, the primary purpose of Colorminium’s involvement was to ensure that designed intent was actually buildable.
+Our involvement commenced during the design stages, to ensure that the designed intent was actually buildable.
 With a large area of the building clad in pre-cast concrete panels, the weathering lines and responsibility for interfaces was the first area to determine and once that was clear, we turned our attention to the system design.
-With a strong driver for minimal visual framing impact, it meant a number of bespoke extrusions and system building had to be utilised whilst ensuring that the specified finishes could also be accommodated – this included some totally bespoke designs for unitised modules, structural rooflights and curved bronze entrance.
+With a strong driver for minimal visual framing impact, it meant a number of bespoke extrusions and system building had to be utilised, whilst ensuring that the specified finishes could also be accommodated – this included some totally bespoke designs for unitised modules, structural rooflights and curved bronze entrance.

 Once systems and finishes were clear and the proposals worked structurally, a heavy interface was required with the M&E consultants to ensure that the building performance was achieved.
 From lift shaft air extraction through to solar gain through rooflights and air sealing details around plenum extracts, the requirements were numerous and had to be catered for within the system build-up.

-Following on from this, a sound approach to the methodology had to be investigated.
+Following on from this, a sound approach to the methodology was investigated.
 This involved a number of road closures and crane lifts for large elements and had to be seamlessly sequenced with other trades – all within the constraints of the Mayfair environment.